 Delicate and refreshing — only 1 to 2 kcal per 100 ml.

-Lemon Cucumber Cooler
+Variations for Cucumber Mint Cooler

 Health Benefits of the Cucumber Mint Cooler